Charles "Pretty Boy" Floyd managed to have a long criminal career in a relatively short life before being gunned down by the FBI in 1934.

-Floyd was born in Georgia in 1904, but his family, like many others, moved to Oklahoma to start a farm in the early years of the 20th century.
+Pretty Boy Floyd was born Charles Arthur Floyd in Georgia on February 3, 1904, but his family, like many others, moved to Oklahoma to start a farm in the early years of the 20th century.
 And like many Oklahoma farmers, they were desperately poor.
 Floyd, tired of living in poverty, turned to crime.
 He was first arrested for petty theft at age 18.

 Three years later, he graduated to more serious theft and was sentenced to five years in prison for holding up a vehicle delivering money in St. Louis.
 Upon being released, Floyd drifted toward Kansas City, where he seems to have quickly gotten himself involved with the city’s criminal underworld.

 Floyd’s specialty remained highway robbery.
 He and his accomplices would stop cars carrying money at gunpoint and demand all the valuables on board.
 Between 1929 and 1930, Floyd was arrested multiple times on suspicion of armed robbery, but the police could never prove anything conclusively.

 Around this time, Floyd picked up the nickname he would have for the rest of his life.